Creating a Memory Palace network can feel a lot like advanced math.

-Then you move from coordinate to coordinate in your Memory Palace Network with a developed understanding of where you’re going based on “equations” you’ve used to construct the journey and place your words along the way.
+And as you do, you move from coordinate to coordinate in your Memory Palace Network with a developed understanding of where you’re going based on the “equations” you used to construct the journey and place your words along the way.

-So the message about Zeno’s Paradox in this nifty video isn’t all that unrelated, especially when it comes to matters like fluency or mastering the terminology of a subject area.
+And the message about Zeno’s Paradox in this nifty video is related, especially when it comes to matters like fluency or mastering the terminology of a subject area.
 Give it a watch and then we’ll chat further:

-The idea that an arrow can never reach its target even though it definitely has done, can do and will again reminds me a lot of Memory Palaces.
+The idea that an arrow can never reach its target (even though arrows do reach their targets) reminds me a lot of Memory Palaces.

 Memory Skills Are A Bit Like Zeno’s Paradox